-Hello, I am Amelie from France and we are a new business company interested in selling leather diaper bags under our brand, preferably made from full-grain leather.
+“Hello, I am Amelie from France and we are a new business company interested in selling leather diaper bags under our brand, preferably made from full-grain leather.
 I am hoping that we could work together to bring my designs to life, made by your leather artisans.
 May I know if you are interested and if we may discuss further?
 I have a few requirements as it is a bag made for mums, such as 100% removable polyester lining, stroller straps etc. I have a few questions, 1.
 What type of leather do you use and do you have full-grain leather?
 2. Where are your leather hides from and is it chrome or vegetable tanned?
 3. Are your bags machine or handmade?
-I have drawings of our bag together with detailed specifications if you are interested in this.
+I have drawings of our bag together with detailed specifications if you are interested in this.”

-While it may look better, it is pretty much the same as above.
-The designer asks a lot of basic information, which will require time for the manufacturer to answer without any idea if there is a business opportunity for them.
-Most likely they will choose not to reply and with good reason.
-Also, the questions betray the designer’s lack of experience.
-Asking what leather the factory uses shows that the designer doesn’t know how manufacturing works and will require an education first before any real work potentially begins.
+How?
+The designer asks a lot of basic information, which will require time from the manufacturer to answer without any indication of whether there is a business opportunity for them.
+In this case they would probably choose not to reply and with good reason.
+Also, the questions raised by the designer, demonstrates their lack of experience.
+Asking what leather the factory uses shows that the designer doesn’t know how manufacturing works and will require educating before any real work could potentially begin.

-Dear Sir/Madam, I am looking for high-quality handcrafted producers for my vegetable-tanned leather items (also looking at vegan leather alternatives).
+“Dear Sir/Madam, I am looking for high-quality handcrafted producers for my vegetable-tanned leather items (also looking at vegan leather alternatives).
 I am based in London and would like to see if we can work together.
 You can see some items below (images attached) that I have sampled and need further development on.
 I am looking for a factory that I can produce small quantities with and develop new samples.
-Can I ask what your sampling and production costs are like roughly as well as lead times/MOQ?
+Can I ask what your sampling and production costs are (roughly) as well as lead times/MOQ?”

 How to write the right way to fashion clothing manufacturers